Gilles-DiversityPolicy/all_assignments/assignment5/README.md

 ### Describe the resulting graph
 For example, how many nodes and edges are there?
+There are over 600 nodes, and at least 1200 edges.

 ### What can degree centrality tell us?
 Are there relationships that really stick out?
+Degree of centrality tells us which e-mail addresses have the most activity.

 ### Any additional insights you have
+In particular, I can see how MapReduce would be applied by say a "Microsoft Outlook" or "G-mail".
+Let's give a scenario.
+In an IT environment, this degree centrality can give IT administrators valuable information about the employee directory and which accounts provide communication activity on the corporate network.
+This is a valuable implementation.

 ## Command Line Interface Specification